Physical and Health Education

 - To foster self-esteem through developing body awareness and control.

-- To participate regularly in physical activity and know the implications of and
+To participate regularly in physical activity and know the implications of and the

 - To acquire safety skills and habits.